 History of Kathmandu University Research, Development and Consultancy:

-“KU is now in a situation of rapid development where more and more functions have to be taken care of.
-It concerns the problems that belong to several of the Schools and can therefore not be put under any of the Dean’s responsibilities.
-There is also so many details and routines in them that it is not wise to use the capacity of the Vice Chancellor or the Registrar on running them directly”
+“KU is now in situation of rapid development where more and more functions have taken care of.
+It concerns the problems that belong to several of Schools and can therefore not be put under any of Dean’s responsibilities.
+Also many details and routines is not wise to use the capacity of Vice Chancellor or the Registrar on running them directly”

-Prof. Johansen was closely observing the R & D at Kathmandu University besides supporting Kathmandu University from infrastructure development to capacity building of its faculty members, especially in the field of Engineering.
+Prof. Johansen was closely observing the R & D at Kathmandu University besides supporting Kathmandu University for infrastructure development to capacity building of faculty members, especially in field of Engineering.

-On the other hand, highly professional faculty members at the School of Management offering MBA programme already started demanding incentives for the consultancy work.
+On the other hand, highly professional faculty members at School of Management offering MBA programme already started demanding incentives for consultancy work.

-Kathmandu University, School of Management (KUSOM) decided on the remuneration policy for faculty members involved in consultancies at its school as per the meeting held on 16 August 1993 based on following three principles:
+Kathmandu University, School of Management (KUSOM) decided on remuneration policy for faculty members involved in consultancies at school as per the meeting held on 16 August 1993 based on following three principles:

-- Certain percentage of the remuneration of faculty members and staff’s involved in RDC activities during the office hours should be paid to KU.
+- Certain percentage the remuneration of faculty members and staff’s involved in RDC activities during the office hours should paid to KU.

-- Minimum workload of faculty members working at the school should be defined.
+- Minimum workload of faculty members working at school should be defined.

-- RDC work should not in any way affect the minimum load assigned to faculty members as defined above in academic programme of the school.
+- RDC work should not in way affect the minimum load assigned to faculty members as defined above in academic programme of school.

 A meeting of Executive Council was held on 1 September 1994 with focus on the purpose, process and methods for promoting RDC at KU.
 Terms and conditions for obtaining fees in consultancy services were worked out.

-Dr. Inge Johansen on 20th June 1996 over a meeting held in Dhulikhel proposed the need of a new administrative and development unit at KU with the name the Research Development and Consultancy Unit.
+Dr. Inge Johansen on 20th June 1996 over a meeting held in Dhulikhel proposed of new administrative and development unit at KU with the name the Research Development and Consultancy Unit.

-After almost 7 years, on 30th September 2001 an Advisory Group to the RDC-Unit was established with Dr. Torger Lode as Chairman.
-On 20th June 2003 (2060/3/6 BS) RDC unit was officially converted into RDC Committee with the sole maxim of promoting research in each School of Kathmandu University.
-An Advisory Group to the RDC-U was established with Dr. Torger Lode as Chairman as follows:
+After almost 7 years, on 30th September 2001 an Advisory Group to RDC-Unit was established with Dr. Torger Lode as Chairman.
+On 20th June 2003 (2060/3/6 BS) RDC unit as officially converted into RDC Committee with the sole maxim of promoting research in each School of Kathmandu University.
+An Advisory Group to RDC-U was established with Dr. Torger Lode as Chairman as follows: